qbit/deftly/markdown/2017-06-01-measuring-the-weight-of-an-electron.md

 [Electron](https://github.com/electron/electron) work on OpenBSD.

 *This is a long rant.
-A rant intended to document lunacy, hopefully aid others in the future and make myself fell better about something I think is crazy.
+A rant intended to document lunacy, hopefully aid others in the future and make myself feel better about something I think is crazy.
 It may seem like I am making an enemy of electron, but keep in mind that isn't my intention!
 The enemy here, is complexity!*